oracle/tribuo/docs/Architecture.md

 for each `Label`.
 This is a reasonable baseline strategy to use for multi-label problems.

-Finally there are cross-cutting module collections:
+Finally, there are cross-cutting module collections:
 - Common provides shared infrastructure for the prediction tasks.
 - Interop provides infrastructure for working with large external libraries like TensorFlow and ONNX Runtime.